telerik/xaml-docs/controls/touchmanager/getting-started.md

 published: True
 position: 2
 ---
-<<Comment: For better SEO, the title, description and H1 should all include the word TouchManager.>>

 # Getting started

 This article demonstrates a simple image gallery implemented with __TouchManager__ and demonstrates the basic usage of the manager.